4 ways to improve communication between marketing and sales

 2. Address any conflicts or misunderstandings that hinder cooperation

-When a sales team doesn’t make their quota, it’s often the leads (and by association, the marketing team) that get the blame.
+When a sales team doesn’t make their quota, it’s often the leads (and by association, the marketing team) that they blame.
 In turn, the marketing team questions if sales really engaged the leads they provided with the timing and frequency they deserved.

 By planning ahead, problematic leads can be a thing of the past.
 Steps to take include: